neondatabase/website/content/docs/import/import-from-postgres.md

 ## Ownership and privilege considerations

 Roles created in the Neon console, including the default role created with your Neon project, are automatically granted membership in the [neon_superuser](/docs/manage/roles#neon_superuser) group.
 This role can create roles and databases, and select, insert, update, or delete data from all databases in your Neon project.
 However, the `neon_superuser` is not a PostgreSQL `superuser`.
 It cannot run `ALTER OWNER` statements to set ownership of database objects.
-As a result, if you granted ownership of database objects in your source database, your dump file will contain `ALTER OWNER` statements, and those statements will cause non-fatal errors when you restore data to your target database in Neon.
+As a result, if you granted ownership of database objects in your source database, your dump file will contain `ALTER OWNER` statements, and those statements will cause non-fatal errors when you restore data to your target database in Neon if steps are not taken to avoid such errors.
 Additionally, any statements in your dump file that grant or revoke access privileges to roles that do not exist in Neon will also produce non-fatal errors.

 <Admonition type="note">
 Regardless of `ALTER OWNER` or `GRANT/REVOKE` statement errors, a restore operation still succeeds because ownership and permissions are not necessary for the data itself to be restored.
 The restore operation to a target database in Neon, will still create tables, import data, and create other objects.